zordicom/crisp_controllers/docs/getting_started.md

 ![Stack overview](media/crisp_overview_dark.png#only-dark)

 - [ ] 1.
-The first part is the setup for the low-level controllers, i.e., [crisp_controllers](https://github.com/utiasDSL/crisp_controllers).
+The first part is the setup for the low-level [crisp_controllers](https://github.com/utiasDSL/crisp_controllers).
 - [ ] 2.
-Then, you will try to move the robot using [CRISP_PY](https://github.com/utiasDSL/crisp_py).
+Then, you will try moving the robot using [CRISP_PY](https://github.com/utiasDSL/crisp_py) python interface.
 - [ ] 3.
-After that, you can include cameras in the setup and other sensors.
+Then, you can optionally include additional cameras and other sensors in your setup.
 - [ ] 4.
 Finally, you can set up [CRISP_GYM](https://github.com/utiasDSL/crisp_gym) - the Gymnasium interface - and start policy deployment or teleoperation.

 ## 1. Getting the low-level C++ [CRISP](https://github.com/utiasDSL/crisp_controllers) controller ready